mtumilowicz/java11-lambda-needs-final-or-effectively-final-local-variables/README.md

 Any local variable, formal parameter, or exception parameter used but not declared in a lambda expression must either be declared final or be effectively final, or a compile-time error occurs where the use is attempted.

 # project description
+As you may see from the code below:
+* you can modify instance variables
+* you cannot modify local variables

 ```
 class Restriction {
     private int counter = 0;